lsst-dm/dm_dev_guide/python/style.rst

 The name of a test case should be descriptive without the need for a trailing numeral to distinguish one test case from another.

 This rule does not apply to executable script files, for which both no extension and a '.py' extension are acceptable.
+Script files should always be minimal (ideally a single non-import statement), and delegate any actual logic to importable code.
+This maximizes usability from other Python code (including test code) and makes it much easier to include script interfaces in documentation.
-Script files should always be minimal (ideally a single non-import statement), and delegate any actual logic to importable code; this means the impact of having no extension on tools that rely on the file extension should be negligible.
+It also means the impact of having no extension on tools that rely on the file extension should be negligible.
 Legacy scripts that do contain signficant logic should have a '.py' script to support this tooling.

 ..
 TODO consider refactoring tests into their own section